RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 Who | What
 --- | -----------
-Callum<br>Peyman<br>Milton | Why does it matter to have a good site architecture for SEO?
-(Think google crawlers) Mayur<br>Micheal | What it the optimal site load?
-Who cares?
+Callum<br>Mayur| Why does it matter to have a good site architecture for SEO?
+(Think google crawlers) Micheal<br>Dominic | What it the optimal site load?
+Why does it matter for SEO?
-Dominic<br>Richardo | For SEO, what should your URL look like?
+Muhammad<br>Richardo<br>Milton  | For optimal SEO, what should your URL look like?
-Emma<br>Jacob | What is the optimal title tags and where should the keyword be placed?
+Emma<br>Kaleshe<br>Peyman | What is the optimal title length and where should the keyword be placed?
-Kevin<br>Muhammad<br>Kaleshe | How long should the body text be at least?
+Kevin<<br>Jacob | How long should the body text be at least?
+How many times should you use keywords?

 ### Blog